Terms and conditions for funding

 A research organisation refers to an organisation whose primary goal is to conduct independent basic research, industrial research or experimental development or to disseminate its results widely by means of education, publication or knowledge transfer.
 Research organisations include higher education institutions or research institutes, which are funded according to the Finnish Act on Discretionary Government Transfers and the Academy’s general funding conditions.

-Please contact us before applying, if you intend to apply for funding for non-research organisations.
+Applicants should contact us before applying, if they intend to apply for funding for non-research organisations.

 Business collaborators in Academy-funded projects

 If an Academy-funded project involves cooperation with business companies that are not funded by the Academy, the project must follow special terms and conditions regarding business cooperation.
-The aim of the terms and conditions is to prevent indirect state aid to business companies.
-Read more in the Academy’s general funding conditions (item 10.1).
+The aim of these terms is to prevent indirect state aid to business companies.
+Read more in our funding terms and conditions.

 Where an Academy-funded project involves cooperation with business companies, the terms and conditions of the project, in particular as regards contributions to its costs, the sharing of risks and outcomes, the dissemination of results, and access to and allocation of IPRs, must be concluded in writing before the start of the project.